 Does this ring any bells?

 Historians will recall the very same thing happening in the tobacco industry.
-When it was becoming apparent that smoking was a severe health risk, tobacco companies adopted a five-point strategy:
+When it was becoming apparent that smoking was a severe health risk, tobacco companies adopted a five-point strategy.
+Their research goals were to:

 - Fund research that supports the sponsor’s position.